Hustra03/IPROG-Project/MidProjectReview.md

 #### pageDetailsView.jsx

+Is the implementation for the game details UI, which will contain a lot of information about the selected game and a button it the top left of the screen to go back to the searchResultView.

+Implementation for the detailed search UI, uses third party components from https://coreui.io/vue/docs/ to create a form where the user can input values, either string or integers within a range.

 #### searchView.jsx

 Implementation for the detailed search UI, uses third party components from https://coreui.io/vue/docs/ to create a form where the user can input values, either string or integers within a range.